DANA Indonesia saves 47% with Notion – a success story

 Step 4 — Wire in automations (30 mins)

-Use Notion’s database automations to:
+Deploy Notion’s database automations to:

 Notify channel/approver when Status = “Review”.

-Set Due date +7 days when Priority = “High”.
+Set Due Date +7 days when Priority = “High”.

 Step 5 — Link SOPs and knowledge (45 mins)